 The Percentile Ranks indicate the percentage of examinees, at a resident's own training level, who scored below that resident.
 If, for example, a second-year resident had a percentile rank of 60, it would mean that his or her raw score was higher than the raw scores of 60 percent of the second-year residents taking the exam in that year.
-Third- and fourth-year residents are grouped in the same training level for computation of percentile ranks.
 Like scaled scores, percentile ranks are provided for the test as a whole and for all subtests.
 No percentile ranks are reported for "fellows", those examinees who had already graduated prior to taking that year's OKAP.
-Prior to 2012 the cutoff percentile ranks were 1 to 99, but Prometric statisticians are using 0 to 100 percentile ranks going forward.
+Prior to 2012 the cutoff percentile ranks were 1 to 99, but Prometric and NMT statisticians are using 0 to 100 percentile ranks going forward.
 You may see a 0 or 100% as the percentile rank, because the computed percentile rank can be as low as 0.1 and as high as 99.99 and is rounded into an integer.
 This does not mean that you answered everything wrong or everything right.
 The 0 is essentially the same with 1 (indicates the lowest score and no one scores lower than these candidates) and 99 is essentially the same with 100 (indicates the highest score and no one scores higher than these candidates).

 Subtest Scores: Reviewing subtest scores can be helpful in identifying specific learning needs.
-The OKAP subtests parallel the 12 volumes of the Academy's Basic and Clinical Science Course (BCSC), and the 12 sections of the OKAP Content Outline.
+The OKAP subtests parallel the 13 volumes of the Academy's Basic and Clinical Science Course (BCSC), and the 13 sections of the OKAP Content Outline.
 A subtest is comprised of the OKAP test items that pertain to that topic.
-Occasionally, items pertain to more than one topic and are included in more than one subtest.
-For this reason, the sum of the items in the subtests is greater than the 250-item total for the whole exam.

-Subtest Reliability: The main core topics within the 11 subspecialties are assessed in every OKAP exam, but because each yearly exam is comprised of a different set of test items, not every clinical point can be covered in every year.
+Subtest Reliability: The main core topics within the 13 subspecialties are assessed in every OKAP exam, but because each yearly exam is comprised of a different set of test items, not every clinical point can be covered in every year.
 For example, because of the sampling of content, the Optics and Refraction subtest may give more emphasis to spectacle lenses one year and to contact lenses the next.
 Thus, in addition to reflecting the level of one's ophthalmic knowledge, one's score also might reflect variations in the sequence of topics presented in different residency programs.

-Because subtests necessarily must contain fewer items than the test as a whole, subtest scores are somewhat less reliable and must be interpreted with more caution than a score based on all 250 items-particularly if the subtest is one of the shorter ones or if the score is extreme.
+Because subtests necessarily must contain fewer items than the test as a whole, subtest scores are somewhat less reliable and must be interpreted with more caution than a score based on all 260 items-particularly if the score is extreme.
 For example, a resident who scores extremely well on a particular subtest when first taking the OKAP might show some decline on that subtest in a subsequent examination, simply as an artifact of lower subtest reliability.
-Though not as reliable as the score for all 250 items, subtest scores do indicate areas in which more study may be needed.
+Though not as reliable as the score for all 260 items, subtest scores do indicate areas in which more study may be needed.
 Because scaled scores and percentiles are both derived from raw scores, they both have precisely the same reliability characteristics.
 If there are concerns about subtest performance, further evaluation is suggested in those areas.
-The 12 sections of the BCSC provide study questions to assist in this process.
+The 13 sections of the BCSC provide study questions to assist in this process.